-The Thelon Wildlife Sanctuary is home to home to a surprisingly large amount of wildlife.
-The Beverly caribou herd migrates across the river.
-Other large game include moose, muskox, barren-ground grizzly, wolves and fox.
+The Thelon Wildlife Sanctuary is home to a surprisingly large amount of wildlife.
+In the past, the Beverly caribou herd migrated across the river, both north and south.
+Although in recent years the Beverly herd has experienced significant decline, we will keep our eyes peeled for these wanderers of the Arctic.
+Other large game may include moose, muskox, barren-ground grizzly, wolves and fox.
 Birds-of-prey are very common with bald and golden eagles, peregrine and gyrfalcon nesting on our route.

-This trip is an opportunity to explore a remote arctic river with exceptional wildlife.
+This trip is an opportunity to explore a remote barrens river steeped in history.

 Recommended Skill Level And Dates